mariosky/ga_action/README.md

-Output same as input with a new evolved population plus:
+Output is the same as input with a new evolved population plus:

 ```